derek-knox/Coding-For-Designers/Coding and Concept/Authoring Time, Compile Time, and Runtime.md

 # Authoring Time, Compile Time, and Runtime

-As mentioned previously there are three fundamental timeframes in which code lives.
+As mentioned previously there are three fundamental timeframes when code exists.
 In order, these are:
 1. authoring time
 2. compile time
 3. runtime